greggman/aws-oauth-helper/README.md

    1. the `client_id` assigned to your app when you [registered it](https://github.com/settings/developers) with the service.
    2. the `scope` which is [the features of their account you want to access with your app](https://docs.github.com/en/free-pro-team@latest/developers/apps/scopes-for-oauth-apps)
-   3. a `state` string which is some extra data you use later to make sure the request is legit
+   3. a `state` string which is some extra data you make up and use later to make sure the request is legit

 3. The user logs in via the popup/iframe and then is presented with some page that says something like